Best Non-Toxic Bakeware According to a Mom on a Budget

 • Extremely durable and long lasting

-• Non-stick surface (when used properly)
+• Non-stick surface (when properly seasoned)

 • Can be used for serving